msylvain/akkaexamples/README.rst

 akka-examples
 =============

-Some examples for the awesome `Akka`_ platform (version 2.0 and later only).
-More details to come ...
+Some examples for the awesome `Akka`_ platform (version 2.0 and later only):

+- simple: "Hello world!" the Akka way
+- nonblocking: Asynchronous and non-blocking serving of HTTP via Akka and `Unfiltered`_

 Contribution policy